jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/paper-results-3D/3D-results/TimeEvolution-WaveFunction-Gifs/Links-to-Gifs.md

 **06:** [Download (06.zip)](https://github.com/jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/releases/download/v1.0-3D-paper/06.zip).
 Boundary conditions: hard-wall (Dirichlet) on all faces of the box except the “detector” face, which uses a spinor ABC.
 Harmonic-trap frequency: `ω = 200`.
 Initial spin (Bloch angle): `θ = π/2`.
 Full run parameters are in `std-out.txt` inside the ZIP.

+## Box length in propagation direction: L_z = 100

+**07:** [Download (07.zip)](https://github.com/jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/releases/download/v1.0-3D-paper/07.zip).
+Boundary conditions: hard-wall (Dirichlet) on all faces of the box except the “detector” face on top, which uses a spinor ABC.
+Harmonic-trap frequency: `ω = 1`.
+Initial spin (Bloch angle): `θ = 0`.
+Full run parameters are in `std-out.txt` inside the ZIP.